L-Azymm/Luqman-Aziem/Cryptography - CBS 2373/Assessments/2. Lab Works 20%/Lab 2/Lab 2.md

 **Yes.** It completely bypasses cryptographic authentication.
 A secure system must require password Hashing + proper access control.

+As we also know that a database where a crucial/confidential data, can be access without any password/authentication, would be breaching the CIA triad:

+- C: Confidentiality : The data stored would no longer be a secret
+- I: Intergrity : The data can be changed
+- A: Authentication : No password to access the database

 ---

 <br/> <br>